 Where possible always stop and listen to a child who wishes to speak in confidence.
-We know that children will often find the most inconvenient time to do this, but it is important that you make time for the child, even if this is to say "I can't stop now but come and see me in my office at....".
 Where possible during any disclosure try to listen, allow silences and try not to show shock or disbelief.

 Reassure

 Try to stay calm, make no judgements and empathise with the child.
 Never make a promise you can't keep.
 Give as much reassurance as you can and tell the child what your actions are going to be.
 Reassure the child that they are doing the right thing by telling you.